 On March 1, 2016, the court sentenced Dr. Moaddab to 10 years of imprisonment, but suspended all but six days of that sentence and gave him credit for the six days he had already served.
 The court also imposed a two-year period of probation.
-Afterwards, Dr.
+Afterwards, Dr. Moaddab noted a timely appeal.

-6 The trial court did not expressly address the second aspect of the defense of property - whether Dr. Moaddab was reasonable in his belief that Mr. Nichols was interfering with his property.
+5 The trial court did not expressly address the second aspect of the defense of property - whether Dr. Moaddab was reasonable in his belief that Mr. Nichols was interfering with his property.
 Evidently, the court did not discuss whether Dr. Moaddab's belief was reasonable because the court concluded that the belief did not exist.